logzio/logz-docs/_source/logzio_collections/_log-sources/azure/azure-activity-logs-and-metrics.md

     If you already set up an automated deployment in this region, you can skip to step 2.

-    👇 Otherwise, click this button to start an automated deployment.
+    👇 Otherwise, click this button to start the automated deployment.

     <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Flogzio%2Flogzio-azure-serverless%2Fmaster%2Fazuredeploy.json">
       <img class="override btn-img" alt="Deploy to Azure" src="https://azuredeploy.net/deploybutton.png">